Oral Roberts: Ministry and university

 On March 17, 1968, Roberts and his wife were received as members of the Boston Avenue United Methodist Church in Tulsa, Oklahoma, by Dr. Finis Crutchfield, its then pastor.
 The United Methodist Church offered more leniency in doctrinal and moral issues than the Pentecostal Holiness Church had.
 This granted Roberts some leeway, as it was expected that the strictness of the Pentecostal tradition may have impeded his rise in popularity.
 Before Roberts' switch to Methodism, Crutchfield arranged a meeting between Roberts and Bishop William Angie Smith, at which the Bishop told Roberts, "We need you, but we need the Holy Spirit more than we need you and we've got to have the Holy Spirit in the Methodist Church."
 Roberts became an elder in the Oklahoma Conference of the United Methodist Church.
 From 1968 through 1987, Roberts was a member of the United Methodist Church's ministry.

 Roberts affected the American Protestant community.
 According to one authority in conservative Protestant culture, his ministry's influence was second only to that of Billy Graham.
 His divine healing ministry called for prayer to heal the whole person—body, mind and spirit.
 Many labeled him a faith healer, but he rejected this with the comment: "God heals—I don't."
 He played a major role in bringing American Pentecostal Christianity into the mainstream.
 Even though Roberts was often associated with the prosperity gospel and the faith movement because of his close doctrinal and personal ties with Word-Faith teachers, his abundant life teachings did not fully identify him with that movement.

 In 1977, Roberts claimed to have had a vision from a 900-foot-tall Jesus who told him to build City of Faith Medical and Research Center, and the hospital would be a success.
 In 1980, Roberts said he had a vision that encouraged him to continue the construction of his City of Faith Medical and Research Center in Oklahoma, which opened in 1981.
 At the time, it was among the largest health facilities of its kind in the world and was intended to merge prayer and medicine in the healing process.
-The City of Faith operated for only eight years before closing in late 1989, but the importance of treating the whole person—spirit, mind, and body—was conveyed to many medical professionals.
+The City of Faith operated for eight years before closing in late 1989.
 The Orthopedic Hospital of Oklahoma still operates on its premises.
 In 1983 Roberts said Jesus had appeared to him in person and commissioned him to find a cure for cancer.